Fragments of Repair

 - Published: June 6, 2023

-An activist handbook guided by Kader Attia's proposition of decolonial repair with original essays from diverse global contributors.
+A handbook that activates Kader Attia's proposition of decolonial repair, featuring original essays and conversations from diverse global contributors.

 Today's entwined crises, from ecological catastrophe to the COVID-19 pandemic to wars in Ukraine and across the world, reveal deep-seated wounds that issue from historical colonialisms and present-day authoritarianisms, economic disparity and growing racial violence, and the abuses inflicted on vulnerable populations and the planet.
 To address this disquieting chaos, Fragments of Repair, co-conceptualized by artist and curator Kader Attia with curators and researchers Maria Hlavajova and Wietske Maas, offers a collection of long- and short-form essays, visual essays, and conversations on decolonial repair as both a tool and a tactic of engagement with the current state of the world.